recite/recode/readme.md

-## Recode: Effect of Reminder to Cite Software
+## Recode: The Effect of Reminder to Cite Software

 ### Macro Concerns